algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 We'll go through this process more formally below.

+### Constructing the failure function

 The failure function is defined recursively based on the goto function.
 For the first layer of the graph --- the set of nodes representing having matched a single character --- the failure function will always map back to the root.
-The intuition here is simple: If we have reached a failure state after matching a single character, then we can't possibly be in a prefix state for any other keywords and need to go back to the root.
+The intuition here is simple: If we have reached a failure state after matching a single character, then we definitely are not in a prefix state for any other keywords and need to go back to the root.

 For subsequent layers, we compute the failure function inductively in terms of the failure function